Performance review season can be a daunting period for both management and employees.

 What is a performance review?

-A performance review is a regulated assessment in which managers assess an employee’s work performance to identify their strengths and weaknesses, offer feedback and assist with goal setting.
+A performance review is a regulated assessment in which managers evaluate an employee’s work performance to identify their strengths and weaknesses, offer feedback and assist with goal setting.

-The frequency and depth of the review process may vary by company based on company size and goals of the evaluations.
+The frequency and depth of the review process may vary by company, based on company size and goals of the evaluations.
+It could be annually:

 To conduct an effective performance review, it’s important to deliver a positive and solution-focused message.
 This will be less discouraging to the employee.

 This performance review example shows how you can offer constructive feedback, while also praising the employee’s efforts.
 The majority of the sections focus on the employees’ achievements and strengths.

 Suggested areas of improvement are positioned in the middle, letting managers cushion criticism with praise.